Do Hedgehogs Need Baths? And, How to Do It?

 Clip each nail.
 You can use any pet nail trimmers if you like; however, it is recommended to get ones for small pets, like cats).

 Alternatively, you can use small human nail trimmers instead.

 Ensure not to cut into the quick (the dark part inside the nail).
 You should be able to see it, as hedgehog’s nails are opaque.

 The nail should not bleed – if it does, it means that you cut into the quick.

-It is basic to supervise your hedgehog until the bleeding stops, and be sure to leave more distance between the quick on the rest of the nails.
+Supervising your hedgehog until the bleeding stops is essential, and be sure to leave more distance between the quick on the rest of the nails.

-I recommend to contact a vet online as soon as possible if things do not improve.
+I recommend contacting a vet online as soon as possible if things do not improve.

 Another technique is to cover their face with a small blanket.

-After clipping its nails or giving a bath, make sure you reward it with a treat for a job well done.
+After clipping its nails or bathing it, reward it with a treat for a job well done.

-You will see how easier will be next time as they know a reward will come.
+You will see how easier it will be next time as they know a reward will come.